PrashantRanjan09/WordEmbeddings-Elmo-Fasttext-Word2Vec/README.md

 You have the option of choosing the word vector model

 In config.json specify “option” as  0 – Word2vec, 1 – Gensim FastText, 2- Fasttext (FAIR)

+The model is very generic.
+You can change your model as per your requirements.

+Feel free to reach out in case you need any help.